(data choirs: marginalia)

 The earth is a cold and dripping garden and all the world tilts towards the vernal equinox.

-The birds that never left are now outnumbered by those returning.
+The birds that never left will be outnumbered by those returning.

 First the “freeing of the waters” brings a wave of sea-birds.
-Canada Geese, Mallards, Black Ducks, Mergansers, Black-crowned Night Herons all cleaving northward…
+Canada Geese, Mallards, Black Ducks, Dippers and Mergansers, Black-crowned Night Herons all cleaving northward…

 Next songbirds pierce the veil of spring: the first Bluebird is noted in the Snell’s 1864 weather record on March 7; the first Robin of the year on March 13.